oenu/CriticalConsent/plan.md

 - New slicers

+## AppSlice

-AppSlice - Handles app state such as dark mode, and whether app burger menu is open.
+Handles app state such as dark mode, and whether app burger menu is open.

+## QuestionSlice

-QuestionSlice - Handles questions received from the supabase database.
+Handles questions received from the supabase database.

+## RegistrationSlice

-RegistrationSlice - Handles registration of new surveys.
+Handles registration of new surveys.

+## SurveySlice

-SurveySlice - Handles the display of the survey itself and the submission of the survey to the supabase database
+Handles the display of the survey itself and the submission of the survey to the supabase database.

+## GroupSlice

+Handles the current group that the survey is associated with.